minio/docs/source/reference/minio-mc/mc-policy-links.rst

 List Anonymous Policies for Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc policy links` to links the anonymous policies for a
+Use :mc:`mc policy links` to links the anonymous policies for a
 bucket:

 .. code-block:: shell